Tropical storm Idalia places Florida on alert for major hurricane

 "The deepest water will occur along the immediate coast in areas of onshore winds, where the surge will be accompanied by large and dangerous waves," the NHC said.

-Tampa International Airport will be closed from noon local time on Tuesday in preparation for the storm.
+Tampa International Airport will be closed from midnight on Monday in preparation for the storm.

 Florida's governor has declared a state of emergency in 46 counties, across the northern half of the state.